What type of board are you on?

 Governance educators tend to talk about boards as though all companies were governed in precisely the same manner and that is usually the board type that is currently considered good practice for large listed companies.
 In real life, there are different board types that directors may encounter.

-Boards rarely talk about this and directors may not be able to accurately name their board type (indeed, on the board of Crown Resorts, a large, listed company, some directors appeared to have little understanding of their role or duties let alone what their governance model was and why they had chosen it over other options).
+Boards rarely talk about this and directors may not be able to accurately name their board type or their potential role on that board.
+Indeed, on the board of Crown Resorts, a large, listed company, some directors appeared to have little understanding of their role or duties let alone what their governance model was and why they had chosen it over other options.

 So how can you avoid joining a board only to discover that you don’t like the way that board operates?